Back to news page

 New Heights for Aviation Industry: 5G

 The new generation of commercial wireless communications (5G) and the multiplication of 5G antennas have raised concerns of interference with aircraft operations, particularly for landing at airports.
-While most focused on the impact of 5G on consumers, it’s the enterprise world where the technology will really take flight.
+While most focused on the impact of the technology on consumers, it’s the enterprise world where 5G in aviation will really take flight.

 5G’s Impact on the Entire Aviation Lifecycle